initialcommit-com/git-sim/README.md

 $ git-sim [global options] <subcommand> [subcommand options]
 ```

 5) Simulated output will be created as a `.jpg` file.
 Output files are named using the subcommand executed combined with a timestamp, and by default are stored in a subdirectory called `git-sim_media/`.
-The location of this subdirectory is customizeable using the command line flag `--media-dir=path/to/output`.
+The location of this subdirectory is customizable using the command line flag `--media-dir=path/to/output`.
 Note that when the `--animate` global flag is used, render times will be much longer and a `.mp4` video output file will be produced.

 6) See global help for list of global options/flags and subcommands: